 Jiu Jitsu Side Control Escape

-It is important to know the basics escaping side control techniques that will help you to deal with tough control and heavy pressure in this position.
+How to escape side control?
+Knowing the basics of escaping side control techniques is essential to help you deal with tough control and heavy pressure in this position.

-Discover in this instructional video John Danaher BJJ side control escapes.
+Discover in this instructional video John Danaher’s BJJ side control escape.

-Discover in this instructional video Marcelo Garcia side control escape BJJ.
+Discover in this instructional video Marcelo Garcia‘s side control escape.

-The BJJ Side control is among the foremost common position in Brazilian jiu-jitsu.
-There is no well beyond a side control variation during a roll, whether you are on the receiving or giving an end to it.
+The BJJ Side control is among the foremost common positions in Brazilian jiu-jitsu.
+There is no well-beyond-side control variation during a roll, whether you are on the receiving side or giving an end to it.

-Unfortunately, too many students only see it as a stalling position — their goal is merely to carry their opponent down long enough to attain points, and that they hope that they will eventually transition from the Side Control to the Mount or Back Control.
+Unfortunately, too many students only see it as a stalling position — their goal is merely to carry their opponent down long enough to attain points, and they hope that they will eventually transition from Side Control to the mount or Back Control.

 Speak your mind; what is your favorite BJJ side control variation or submission?